unStatiK/RSocket-sandbox/readme.md

 Protocol description:

-- 1 version
+- 1 version:
 Use only protobuf data, container wrapper contains message type and message data

-- 2 version
+- 2 version:
 Use pure protobuf message data without wrapper, message type is contained in the headers as integer

-- 2 version
+- 2 version:
 Use pure protobuf message data without wrapper, message type is contained in the headers as byte opcode